aforward9600/pokemonpalette/README.md

   - These are real DVs and statEXP values that utilize the existing enemy party_struct which is normally unused by trainer AI
 - Special trainers, e4, and gym leaders are slightly adjusted in their item use
 - Agatha & cooltrainers will not randomly switch since they now have ai routine 4
+- Flags for dividing exp among active pokemon are now only reset after fainting an enemy pkmn
+  - Originally these get reset every time the opponent send out a pkmn (even swithing)
+  - Was never really noticed since most trainers never switch nor would have the opportunity
+  - Changed based on user feedback since many trainers now try to switch

 - Adjustments to learnsets and base stats
   - Pokemon have gained their TMs and Moves from yellow